permguard/permguard/site/content/docs/0.1/devops/authz-server/configuration-options.md

   canonical: "" # custom canonical URL (optional)
   noindex: false # false (default) or true
 ---
-The CLI flags provide a method for executing the permguard binaries via the command line.
+The PermGuard platform consists of multiple servers, which can be run individually or as an all-in-one instance.
-There are multiple executables that can be run, generally they can be divided between servers and provisioners.
+Each server provides a set of CLI options to configure startup parameters, runtime behaviors, and integrations, ensuring flexibility for diverse use cases.

 ## Servers

-Irrespective of the chosen distribution, the binary supports the following flags:
+Regardless of the chosen distribution, the binary accepts the following options:

 ---
 **--debug**: *Enable debug mode (default `false`).*